sbrunner/php-oauth2-client/README.md

 # Introduction
 This is a very simple to use OAuth 2.0 client.
 It has minimal dependencies.

-**NOTE**: if you are not bound to PHP 5.4, you are probably better of using the OAuth 2.0 client of the League of Extraordinary Packages!
+**NOTE**: if you are not bound to PHP 5.4, you are probably better off using the OAuth 2.0 client of the League of Extraordinary Packages!
 It can be found [here](http://oauth2-client.thephpleague.com/).

 # Features